 |1.
-Securities are not offered to essentially all employees.||The plan is provided as special compensation to a special group of employees for their unique services|
+Securities are not offered to all employees||The plan is provided as special compensation to a special group of employees for their unique services|

 |2.
-Securities are not offered proportionally to the employees’ salaries.||Same as number 1.|
+Securities are not offered proportionally to employees’ salaries||Same as number 1|

 |3.
-Warrants cannot be exercised within a reasonable period of time.||The plan is designed to reward employees for the length of service|
+Warrants cannot be exercised within a reasonable period of time||The plan is designed to reward employees for the length of service|

 |4.
 The discount on the price of the securities is more than a reasonable amount||The plan causes the firm to incur a sacrifice|

 If a plan is non-compensatory, all issuances of securities are recorded normally and no compensation expense is reported.

 Measurement of Equity Compensation

-However, no market typically exists for these warrants because they are usually not transferable and frequently are subject to other restrictions.
+However, no market typically exists for these warrants because they are not usually transferable and are frequently subject to other restrictions.
 If a quoted market price for the stock is not available, an estimate should be used.

 The approach is consistent with historical cost measurement in that the date used is the one on which the firm is committed to making the sacrifice of foregoing alternative uses of the stock.

-The measurement date is the one on which both the number of shares and the price are established.
+The measurement date is the date on which both the number of shares and the price are established.
 In many cases, the measurement date is the same date on which the employee is granted the right to obtain the shares.

 Assignment of Expense to Time Periods

 If compensation for past or current services is paid with equity securities, the expense should be recorded and reported in the current period.
 If the compensation will not be earned until future periods, the expense should be reported in those periods.

 Measurement on Grant Date

 On the date of grant, which is also the measurement date, the stock has a listed market value of $75 per share.
 This entry would be recorded:

-The equity accounts arc credited just as if the stock were sold for cash.
-The situation is slightly more complicated if the executives are allowed to purchase the share at 80 percent of the market value.
+The equity accounts are credited just as if the stock were sold for cash.
+The situation is slightly more complicated if the executives are allowed to purchase the share at 80% of the market value.

 A more typical arrangement calls for warrants to be exercisable only after future services are rendered.
-This postponement is intended to encourage the employees to take steps to increase the market value of the stock.
-Assume that the Sample Company grants warrants for 10,000 shares on December 31, 20×1.
-The warrants require the executives to pay in 80 percent of the present market value of $75 per share, but cannot be exercised until January 2, 20×6.
-It is clear from the arrangement that the compensation is for the next four years’ services.
-This summary presents the basic facts:
+This postponement is intended to encourage employees to take steps to increase the market value of the stock.

-The significant difference in this case is that the present sacrifice is made for future benefits.
+The significant difference, in this case, is that the present sacrifice is made for future benefits.
 Matching the expense with the periods requires it to be deferred and amortized over the next four years.

 The apparent reason for this treatment is that the firm has not yet paid for the services and has not yet received them.
-On December 31 of each year from 2018 through 2022, this journal entry would be recorded:
+On 31 December of each year from 2018 through 2022, this journal entry would be recorded:

-Thus, the balance of the deferred account will be reduced to zero on December 31, 2022.
-If the warrants are exercised on January 2, 2023, this entry would be recorded:
+Thus, the balance of the deferred account will be reduced to zero on 31 December 2022.
+If the warrants are exercised on 2 January 2023, this entry would be recorded:

 It should be noted that the entry is made without considering the stock’s market value on the exercise date.

 The total amount should be based on the value of the stock at the end of each year until the date of measurement is reached.
 Any changes in the estimated total are to be included in the current and future years rather than retroactively.

-This situation can be demonstrated by modifying the Sample Company’s arrangement such that the option price on the 10,000 shares is stated as 80 percent of the market value on December 31, 2021, instead of December 31, 2018.
-This new date is the measurement date because it is the first day on which both the quantity and price are fixed.
-The facts are summarized below:
+This situation can be demonstrated by modifying Sample Company’s arrangement such that the option price on the 10,000 shares is stated as 80% of the market value on 31 December 2021 instead of 31 December 2018.

-The total is again estimated at the end of 2020, but reduced by the amount previously recognized in 2019 before being spread over the three years.
+The total is again estimated at the end of 2020, but it is reduced by the amount previously recognized in 2019 before being spread over the three years.
 At the end of 2021, the total can be calculated without estimation.

-It should be observed that this approach could result in a negative expense In later years if the market value first increased and then declined so far such that prior years’ charges exceeded the total compensation.
 In this case, no entry is made in the Deferred Compensation Expense account until the measurement date is reached.
 As a practical matter, the omission also simplifies the accommodation of changes in the estimate.
-Thus, there would be no entry recorded by Sample Company on the date of grant (December 31, 20×1).
-At the end of 20×2, this journal entry would be recorded:

-The following year would require this entry:
+The next year would require the following entry:

 The amount includes the adjustment for the inaccuracy in 20×2’s estimated expense.
 At the end of 20×4, the total expense can be determined and adjusted to compute the amount to be amortized in 20×4 and 20×5.

 The increase in owners’ equity is this balance less the deferred compensation expense ($48,500), or $127,500.
 This amount also equals the three years’ expenses ($37,500 + $41,500 + $48,500).

 The equity account reflects a sale for $88 per share.

 This procedure is used because the firm did not receive the service for which it was paying.
 If, on the other hand, the employee chooses not to exercise the right, the Warrants Outstanding and Deferred Compensation Expense accounts are closed.

-This procedure is used because the firm actually did receive the services but did not have to pay for them.
+This procedure is used because the firm did actually receive the services but did not have to pay for them.